 What is a Desert?

-Furthermore, what precipitation a desert does experience is erratic.
-The average rainfall is just that.
-A desert may receive far more than the “average” in one year and not experience any rainfall the year before and the year after.
-Deserts will differ depending on their climate and location and their overall aridity can influence many things, not least of all the ecology, food chain, plant and animal types.
-High evaporation leaves behind higher salt levels, affecting further which plants can grow and the individual size and the numbers of herbivores that may feed on them and, in turn, carnivores.
-Some experience vast temperature fluctuations, especially hot deserts which may reach unbearable heat during the day and extreme cold at night (2).
-This is because the rock and sand absorb heat during the day and releases it at night.
-There may also be an extreme variation between warm and cool seasons, including extreme winds and storms due to the mixing of cold and warm air.
+What's remarkable about precipitation in deserts is how erratic it can be.
+The average rainfall is just that-an average.
+A desert may receive far more than typical in one year and not experience any rainfall the year before and the year after.
+Deserts differ depending on their climate and location, and their overall aridity influences many things, including the ecology, food chain, and types of plant and animal species that can survive there.
+High evaporation leaves behind higher salt levels, affecting which plants can grow and the individual size and numbers of herbivores that may feed on them and, in turn, carnivores.

 Types of Desert